embj-org/ej/guides/src/02-BuilderSDK.md

 ## Overview

 In the previous guide, we successfully set up a basic EJ Builder using shell scripts to deploy and test applications on embedded hardware.
-While this approach works well for simple scenarios, you may have encountered some limitations - particularly around handling long-running processes or cleaning up after interrupted tests.
+While this approach works well for simple scenarios, we may have encountered some limitations - particularly around handling long-running processes or cleaning up after interrupted tests.

 This guide explores those limitations and demonstrates how the EJ Builder SDK provides robust solutions for production deployments.
-You'll learn how to convert your shell scripts into a proper Rust application that can handle job cancellation, manage resources properly, and integrate seamlessly with advanced EJ features.
+We'll learn how to convert our shell scripts into a proper Rust application that can handle job cancellation, manage resources properly, and integrate seamlessly with advanced EJ features.

-By the end of this guide, you'll have a production-ready builder setup that can handle complex deployment scenarios with confidence.
+By the end of this guide, we'll have a production-ready builder setup that can handle complex deployment scenarios with confidence.

 ## Prerequisites

 Before starting this guide, ensure you have:

 - **Completed Guide 01**: This guide builds directly on the EJ Builder setup from the previous guide
-- **Rust toolchain installed**: You'll need `cargo` and the Rust compiler
+- **Rust toolchain installed**: We'll need `cargo` and the Rust compiler
-  - Install via [rustup.rs](https://rustup.rs/) if you haven't already
+  - Install via [rustup.rs](https://rustup.rs/) if we haven't already
   - No prior Rust experience required - the guide explains all concepts as we go
-- **Your working EJ Builder setup**: From the previous guide, including:
+- **Our working EJ Builder setup**: From the previous guide, including:
   - The `kmer` project configured and working
   - SSH access to your target device (Raspberry Pi)
   - The `config.toml` file with your board configurations